OrigamiTeam/challenges/fullstack/music_playlist/README.md

 The main frontend is for the clients, where they can sign-in, see all musics available in the system and define which musics belongs to his/her playlist.
 Remember to respect the limits of the plan and to make this restriction clear in the user experience.

 - The app must run on android and/or iOS platform

--
+### Cloud Environment

+You are free to utilize any service available at AWS (like storaging, data bases, compute node instances, etc.) but at least one of them must be used and must be explained the reason of the choice in the backend README file.

 ### UI

 There is no specific requirements regarding UI.
 The main point is to think on the consequences of usability decisions.
 Some thoughts:

-- a table might be shown with available musics
+- a list might be shown with available musics
 - the playlist might be updated with drag and drop

 ### Backend

 There are some choices regarding the stack to be used on backend:

-- Might be developed with Node.js, Python or Elixir
 - Postgres as relational database will be a must
 - The API might be REST or GraphQL